How does the estimated tax impact feature work?

 You can see how the loss harvest potential could reduce your short term gains by comparing what would have been your total short term gains before applying the losses (indicated by the gray crossed out number) and your short term gains after applying the losses (indicated by the black number).
 You can also choose to turn off the loss harvest potential if you’d like to see your result without applying losses from the loss harvest potential.

 Note: As of 09/19/24, loss harvest potential will only show up for the S&P 500 and CRSP US Large Cap indices because the average harvesting potential used is based on a simulation of the S&P 500, which is a large cap US index.
-This potential may differ for other indices.
+It will also show up for the 140/40 Long Short strategy based on historical simulations of the 140/40 Long Short strategy benchmarked to the Russell 1000.
+This potential will differ for other indices.

 How are estimated taxes calculated?

 Since short term and long term gains are taxed differently, we break down estimated taxes into short term and long term.
-We use default tax rates to start, which you can update to reflect a more accurate estimate for your tax situation.
+We use default tax rates to start, which you can update in your account settings to reflect a more accurate estimate for your tax situation.

 Default tax rates: